Activity is Up, Impact is Stalled. Here’s How to Beat the AI Illusion

 This isn't theoretical.
 These are operationalized outcomes.

-ZoomInfo’s Go-To-Market Intelligence Report reveals the urgent need for today’s businesses to shift from overreliance on rigid, formulaic systems to creative, adaptive execution.
+ZoomInfo's Go-to-Market Intelligence Report reveals the urgent need for today's businesses to shift from overreliance on rigid, formulaic systems to creative, adaptive execution.

 This starts with five core actions:

-1. Fix the Foundation
+1. Fix the foundation

-2. Rethink Workflows
+2. Rethink workflows

 Ditch the dashboards.
 Real-time, signal-based plays should activate in the flow of work, not depend on someone checking a report.
+GTM Studio is the codeless interface that lets RevOps launch plays, build audience segments, and update routing rules without opening an engineering ticket.

-3. Fuel Creativity
+3. Fuel creativity

 Give GTM teams the space and tools to act on emerging whitespace, not just repeat pre-built plays.
 Creativity is now a core differentiator.

-4. Measure What Matters
+4. Measure what matters

 Shift from volume-based KPIs to outcome-focused metrics: signal velocity, engagement trends, and real buyer readiness.

-5. Design for Intelligence
+5. Design for intelligence

-The future GTM system isn’t just automated.
-It’s adaptive, improvisational, and intelligent by default.
+The future GTM system isn't just automated.
+It's adaptive, improvisational, and intelligent by default.
+The GTM intelligence report makes clear that this architectural shift is what separates top performers from the rest.

 The world's biggest brands don't win by being the most automated.
 They win by being keenly attuned to the rapidly changing needs of their customers and modern buyers.